Laerinok/VS_ModsUpdater_v2/README.md

 - `--timeout <seconds>`: Sets the timeout in seconds for HTTP requests during update checks and mod downloads.
 This argument replaces the `timeout` value defined in the `[Options]` section of `config.ini`.
 - `--install-modlist`: Download mods from modlist.json to the mods folder.
 - `--force-update`: Force a re-download and re-install of all mods, regardless of version.
+- `--dry-run`: Performs a trial run that checks for updates and incompatibilities without downloading or modifying any files.

 **Usage Examples:**